netinvent/npbackup/README.md

 # NPBackup

-A securre and efficient file backup solution that fits system administrators and end users self-care
+A secure and efficient file backup solution that fits both system administrators (CLI) and end users (GUI)

-Available in both CLI / GUI flavors for both system administrators and end users

 ## Features